bob-dpi/pccore/docs/protocol.md

     0x0a    Write, with autoincrement
 </pre>
 Note that read and write are separate bits in the command byte.
-While currently unused, this allows the possibiliey of a combination read/write command for something such as an SPI transfer.
+While currently unused, this makes possible a combination read/write command for something such as an SPI transfer.

 Bit 7 of the command byte has significance in read response packets from the FPGA to the host.
 If bit 7 is cleared then the packet is in response to a read request from the host.
 Peripherals can send to the host without a read request from the host.
-This is called an **autosend** packet.
-Bit 7 is set in autosend packets so the host can differentiate between are user initiated read requeest and an autosend packet.
+This is called **autosend**.
+Bit 7 is set in autosend packets so the host can differentiate between a user initiated read response and an autosend packet.

-The peripheral ID byte specicifies the destination peripheral.
+The slot number byte specifies which peripheral is being addressed.
 Up to 16 peripherals are supported and the first peripheral (#0) is reserved for the enumerator and FPGA board I/O.  It is a relatively easy change to allow for more than 16 peripherals.